- Types of Tailored Products

-Use of Advanced High Strength Steels in Laser Welded Products
+Use of Advanced High Strength Steels in Laser Welded Tailored Products

 As sub-blanks are welded together to create the main blank, the beginning or ending of each of the weld lines are not in a steady state condition.
 As such, the start or stop action of the welding may create a stress riser.
 After the main blank is built-up, a scalloped cut can remove the affected areas so that only sections of uniform edge quality are formed in subsequent operations.

 Laser welding is a high energy density process that focuses the heat in a very localized region as the laser travels at a high speed.
 This results in a narrow heat affected zone and the rapid quenching leads to the formation of a high-hardness martensite.
 Increased welding speeds generally require higher energy intensity at the weld which increases peak hardness.

 Different welding parameters must be used for advanced high strength steels due to the presence of martensite in the base metal.
 The microstructure in the heat affected zone is a function of the local time/temperature profile, which changes with distance away from the weld as well as with the composition of the alloy in question.
 Laser welding some AHSS grades results in tempered martensite in the heat affected zone, leading to a locally softened region.
 Crash modeling should incorporate the influence of the softened region, which may help dissipate a portion of the crash energy.